Showhoo Contact Popup

 How long from design to shipping?

-▼Depends on project complexity and confirmation speed.
-We provide clear timeline expectations during the proposal phase, typically 8-12 weeks for standard warehouses after design approval.
+Depends on project complexity and Speed of drawing confirmation.
+We provide clear timeline expectations during the proposal phase, typically 4–5 weeks for standard warehouses after design approval.

 What's included in the warehouse steel structure package?